Translating your application - core (operating) grants only

 - Provide your own translation

 Council will reimburse you for costs to a set maximum amount based on the rates below, upon receipt of a copy of the invoice the translator sent to you.
 The number of words translated must be indicated on the invoice.
 The Canada Council will not reimburse the translator directly.
+Invoices must be submitted within 4 weeks of the translation deadline.

 |Core grant component||2-year requests||3-year requests|